Niger, Chad troops pursue Boko Haram in Nigerian border area

+* Upcoming - U.S. crude inventory data from API at 2030 GMT (Adds latest prices, fresh quotes)

-DIFFA, Niger Troops from Chad and Niger pursued Boko Haram fighters across a northern Nigeria border area on Thursday, driving them out of a village they held there and causing some to flee into Niger, two senior Niger military officers said.
+DIFFA, Niger, March 26 Troops from Chad and Niger pursued Boko Haram fighters across a northern Nigeria border area on Thursday, driving them out of a village they held there and causing some to flee into Niger, two senior Niger military officers said.

 Niger and Chad are participating in a joint offensive along with Nigeria and Cameroon aimed at ending the Nigerian Islamist group's six-year insurgency, which has spilled across Nigeria's borders to threaten regional stability.